Drawbotics/drylus/README.md

 # Drylus - Drawbotics Styles Library

-### Development
-Note: this is a monorepo, meaning all the code is divided into packages (`/packages`).
+__NOTE__: this is a monorepo, meaning all the code is divided into packages (`/packages`).
 All packages are dependencies of each other meaning the code can be shared between them.
 To manage the packages we use [Lerna](https://github.com/lerna/lerna).
 ```
 npm install
 ```